Helmy-JR/Natours-API/README.md

 ### Reviews:

-* Writing reviews limited to regular users `who have booked tours`.
+* Writing reviews limited to `regular users` who have booked tours.
 * Review visibility to all users.
-* Editing and deleting of personal reviews by regular users.
+* `Editing` and `deleting` of personal reviews by regular users.
-* Prevention of multiple reviews for the same tour by regular users.
+* Prevention of multiple reviews for the same tour by regular `users`.
 * Review deletion capability for `admins`.

 <hr>